dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 | `*.update` | PUT a database resource |
 | `*.delete` | DELETE a single resource |

 The asterisk (*) will be the API name or service that triggered the action.
-Examples are `config.read` for a configuration being read.
-Or `session.login` for when a user log's into the DSP. `login` and `logout` are triggered only by the `session` service at this time.
+Examples are `system.config.read` for a configuration being read.
+Or `user.session.delete` for when a user logs out of the DSP.

 To see the currently defined events, read through the [Swagger](https://github.com/wordnik/swagger-ui) files available in our repository.
 Specifically, have a look at the `*.swagger.php` files in [[Services|https://bitbucket.org/dreamfactory/lib-php-common-platform/src/4e0e6dce1e6f234ed7c7d2372c1582fdc5fde701/src/Services/?at=develop]] and [[Resources|https://bitbucket.org/dreamfactory/lib-php-common-platform/src/4e0e6dce1e6f234ed7c7d2372c1582fdc5fde701/src/Resources/?at=develop]].